 You have no doubt noticed that your tyres deflate slightly with use.
-This is perfectly normal, tyres are not entirely airtight and naturally let out some air so you need to check the pressure regularly.
-Correct pressure is not only vital to ensure your safety on the road, but also to avoid the premature wearing of your tyres and to improve their energy efficiency.
-Indeed, most tyre damage is the result of incorrect pressure.
-Find out how to properly manage your tyre pressures, when to put air into your tyres and how much to inflate each tyre.
+This is perfectly normal, tyres are not 100% airtight and naturally let out some air which is why you need to check the pressure regularly.
+Maintaining the correct pressure for your tyres is not only vital for your safety, it also helps to prevent premature wearing of your tyres and improve their energy efficiency.
+In fact, most tyre damage is the result of incorrect pressure.
+Find out how to properly manage your tyre pressures, when and how much to inflate each tyre.

 Incorrectly inflated tyres: what are the dangers?

 Incorrect tyre pressure puts you at risk and costs you money due to: